IvanDeBoi/ivandeboi.github.io/README.md

 ## Awards
 - I won the audience award for my pitch on Gauss as GOAT @MathFest24.
-- Best paper award for my paper "IMMERSIMED: A Future-Proof Immersive Platform for Medical Training" at the SCIFI-IT’2018 Conference (April 18-20 2018).
+- Best paper award for my paper "IMMERSIMED: A Future-Proof Immersive Platform for Medical Training" at the SCIFI-ITâ€™2018 Conference (April 18-20 2018).
 - Our paper "Dynamic Line Scan Thermography Parameter Design via Gaussian Process Emulation" was selected for the cover story of Algorithms, Volume 15, Issue 4 (April 2022)
 - In 2019, I received the audience best project award (publieksprijs) "Prijs Frank Swaelen", at the Karel de Grote Hogeschool congress for my Innovation Project "ImmersiMed - training hospital procedures in VR".

-## Reviews
+## Reviewing Activities
 - IEEE Transactions on Instrumentation and Measurement
 - Elsevier Measurement
 - Springer Autonomous Intelligent Systems and Springer Nonlinear Dynamics